 Students may inspect and review their education records upon request to the appropriate record custodian.
 Students should submit in writing their request, which identifies as precisely as possible the records they wish to inspect.
 The custodian will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
 Access will be allowed no more than 45 days after receipt of the written request.
 When a record contains information about more than one student, the student may inspect and review only the records related to him or her.

 The University of Puget Sound reserves the right to refuse to permit a student to inspect the following records:

-The University of Puget Sound reserves the right to deny copies of transcripts or other records (not required to be made available under FERPA), if the student has an overdue financial obligation to the university or if there is an unresolved disciplinary or academic dishonesty action against the student.
+The University of Puget Sound reserves the right to deny copies of transcripts or other records (not required to be made available under FERPA) if the student has an overdue financial obligation to the university or an unresolved disciplinary or academic dishonesty action against the student.

 The fee for copies of education records other than transcripts is $.50 per page.

 The University of Puget Sound will disclose information from a student's education records only with the written consent of the student, except:

 To school officials who have a legitimate educational interest in the records.

 - A person employed by the university in an administrative, supervisory, academic, research, or support staff position

 - A person elected to the board of trustees;